openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 - public void **registerFunction**(FunctionTag, BooleanSupplier)
 - public void **registerFunction**(FunctionTag, Runnable)

-A Stateless variant adds the following methods, which use interfaces FHandler<C> and FHandlerConditional<C>
-intended to pass the reference to the source Control to the handling code:
+A Stateless variant adds the following methods, which use interfaces FHandler<C> and FHandlerConditional<C>, which are intended to pass the reference to the source Control to the handling code:

 - public void **register**(FunctionTag, KeyBinding, FHandler<C>)